rayprogramming/copilot-os/examples/README.md

-# Example Prompts for Copilot Agent Chain
+# Example Prompts for CoPilot OS

 This directory contains example prompts and expected behaviors for the orchestrator.